-- Center contractors must submit, to the Regional Office only, an original plus two (2) copies of the voucher claiming reimbursement for provisional payment. - The voucher must be prepared on SF 1034. - The voucher must break out the total Job Corps funds being requested into CRA costs and Operating costs for the current voucher period. - The voucher must bear a certification by the contractor that the amounts vouchered do not exceed the amount of funds available in the contract. - Month-end voucher backup sheets must reconcile exactly to the Center Financial Report (Form 2110) which is submitted for that month. - The voucher must be accompanied by a backup sheet to substantiate certain data. - Provided as Form 5-01 is a sample of a completed voucher, SF1034. - Provided as Form 5-02 is a sample of the required backup sheet, including instructions for its preparation. - Provided as Form 5-02a is the required additional backup sheet when vouchering for CRA B1 funds.
+- Center contractors must submit, to the Regional Office only, an original plus two (2) copies of the voucher claiming reimbursement for provisional payment. - The voucher must be prepared on SF 1034. - The voucher must break out the total Job Corps funds being requested into CRA costs and Operating costs for the current voucher period. - The voucher must bear a certification by the contractor that the amounts vouchered do not exceed the amount of funds available in the contract. - Month-end voucher backup sheets must reconcile exactly to the Center Financial Report (Form 2110) which is submitted for that month. - The voucher must be accompanied by a backup sheet to substantiate certain data. - Provided as Form 5-01 is a sample of a completed voucher, SF 1034. - Provided as Form 5-02 is a sample of the required backup sheet, including instructions for its preparation.